sunduk/MinimalShooting/README.md

 - Collision detection.

-- Basic weapon system.
+- Basic weapon systems.
 (Straight, To the player, Missile)

-- Various movement system.
+- Various movement systems.
 (Straight, To the player, Circle, Zigzag)

 - A little of particle systems.